 “These days we rely on layer upon layer of abstraction to have the faintest understanding of what is really happening on a website,” Kettle told The Daily Swig ahead of this year’s conference in Las Vegas.

-“We tell people things like ‘HTTP is stable’ and ‘If you send one request, you get one response’, but what if both of those were kind of wrong?”
+“We tell people things like ‘HTTP is stateless’ and ‘If you send one request, you get one response’, but what if both of those were kind of wrong?”

 HTTP desync vulnerabilities present a security issue that’s been overlooked, Kettle said, who was able to exploit multiple well-known systems using a somewhat forgotten technique that relies on the agreement made between front and back end severs – a method called ‘HTTP request smuggling’.

 First discovered in 2005, HTTP request smuggling draws upon the HTTP protocol and the way in which content moves across modern information systems via HTTP requests, or messages.